The top reason for yellowing leaves on a Cast Iron Plant (or any plant) is overwatering.

 Leaf yellowing in plants is called chlorosis.

 The reasons mentioned above are the most common causes of chlorosis in Cast Iron Plants.
+Check the underside of the leaves to see any webbing.

 But if you have ruled out these causes and are still having problems, there are a few other culprits you may wish to investigate.